ekristen/libnuke/README.md

 ### filter

 This provides a way to filter resources based on a set of criteria.
+See [full documentation](pkg/filter/README.md) for more information.

 ### log